MockingbirdME/game_md/core_rules/04 - actions.md

 #### Melee Actions:
 Unless stated otherwise, melee actions have a turn requirement of one that can be reduced to zero at the cost of a penalty die added to this skill check and all other skill checks this turn.
 * **Basic attack(1)** - make an attack with the character’s body or readied melee weapon.
 A melee attack skill check use reflexes as its primary attribute and gains the character's rank in the weapon's type secondary skill in bonus dice if he is proficient with it.
 * **Bash(2)** - using a bash, strike, or hammer attack make a melee attack designed to send the target to the ground.
-The attack’s skill check gains a penalty die.
+The attack’s skill check gains a penalty die unless it is being performed with a shield.
 If the attack hits compare its damage, before reductions, to the target’s defense, if the damage fails to exceed the target’s melee defense but is greater than their defense the target must move back one meter, if the damage exceeds the target’s melee defense they are knocked to their knees, if it exceeds it by 5 or more the target is knocked prone.
 * **Disarm(2)** - make a basic attack with two penalty dice added to the skill check.
 If the skill check succeeds the weapon is knocked to the ground, for each additional success on this attack the weapon may be moved one meter in a direction of the attacker's choice.
 If this attack is made with an open hand and fails the attacker suffers damage to the arm used to make the attack as if they were struck by the weapon they attempted to disarm, if the skill check succeed with at least one additional success the attacker may ready the disarmed weapon.
 * **Distracting attack(2)** - make a basic attack with one penalty die added to the skill check; if the skill check fails by less than 5 the target loses one additional point of defense, if the skill check succeeds the target loses 3 additional defense plus one for each additional success.
 * **Flurry of blows(2)** - make a basic attack with one bonus die + one bonus die for each additional stamina the attacker spends(max 3); if the skill check succeeds resolve it as a single attack with no additional successes.